cschulzsuper/multitenancy-monolith/README.md

 ## Back in action
   * /55 Fixes to produce a testable state.
 Refactored `Repository` to be able to trigger `ticker-bookmark` events.
 Evaluation of `ticker-bookmark` events in `ticker` integration tests.
 Changed and fixed JSON serialization of `IDictionary<string, object>` when serialized in asynchronous context. https://github.com/cschulzsuper/multitenancy-monolith/commit/6baa877e7ae3f30a28919dbbd7b047f85d4a9439
   * /56 Added `confirm` endpoint, logic and related tests to unmark `ticker-bookmark`.
-Changed event handler project name from `Events` to `Subscriptions`.
+Changed event handler project name from `Events` to `Subscriptions`. https://github.com/cschulzsuper/multitenancy-monolith/commit/7bafe4651a8e8ff8eff73fa8c8e140d1b61278ce

+## Background Jobs
+  * /57 First draft of a very simple background job component, that exeutes jobs sequentially in a `HostedService`.
+For now, only simple logging heartbeat is implemented.

 # Backlog